Now You See Me - H-worm by Houdini

 Possible Connections to the njq8 Enterprise

 We recently talked about njw0rm [1] and the author behind it, njq8.
 We found strong connections indicating that njw0rm and njRAT/LV [2] were written by the same author.
 We believe H-worm is also linked to njq8, through a shared code base.
-An earlier version of H-worm was analyzed here [4], by another researcher.
+An earlier version of H-worm [4] was analyzed, by another researcher.
 It is evident from this older version, that the client side module was originally coded by njq8.
 The older version beacons with "POST /ready" instead of "POST /is-ready", as seen in the newer versions.
 This blog was re-tweeted on the njq8 twitter page.
 Our earlier njw0rm blog was also promptly re-tweeted on the njq8 twitter page.
 It is unclear how connected Houdini and njq8 are, but it is likely that njq8 is a group of individuals collaborating on the development of RATs, or alternatively, there are development forks on the same code base by multiple authors.

 H-worm Hashes